mkreyman/diagram_forge/docs/configurable-prompts-implementation.md

 2. **Display effective content** - DB value if exists, otherwise hardcoded default
 3. **On save** - INSERT if no DB record exists, UPDATE if it does
 4. **Show indicator** - whether viewing default or customized version
+5. **On delete** - DELETE from DB and go back to the hardcoded.
+Button grayed out if already default.

 ```elixir
 # In the AI context, provide a function for admin to get all prompts with their status